How to Manage Combustible Dust

 - Ignition Source

-Managing dust — the fuel source — is one of the most important steps an employer can take toward reducing combustible dust hazards.
+Managing dust — an explosion’s fuel source — is one of the most important steps an employer can take toward reducing combustible dust hazards.
 An effectively designed dust mitigation approach combines exhaust fans, dust collectors and housekeeping.

-The National Fire Protection Association (NFPA) is a national safety standard setting organization that has developed a standard for combustible dust hazards in industrial facilities.
-Two standards — NFPA 61 (Agricultural and Food Products) and NFPA 654 (Combustible Particulate Solids) — are what OSHA relies on to inspect facilities since the agency still has not submitted its own much anticipated final ruling on combustible dust.
+The National Fire Protection Agency (NFPA) is a national safety standard setting organization that has developed a standard for combustible dust hazards in industrial facilities.
+The standard — NFPA 654 — is what OSHA relies on to inspect facilities since the agency still has not submitted its own much anticipated final ruling on combustible dust.

-NFPA 654 says companies should not employ open loading processes to minimize the release of dust.
+NFPA 654 says to minimize the release of dust companies should not employ open loading processes.

-However, many applications in a grain processing facility cannot be done in a closed environment.
-Guy Colonna, NFPA’s division manager, industrial and chemical engineering, says the standard’s alternate option is to use a hood or exhaust system, so rather than dust releasing into the air, it’s captured and taken to either a main, central dust collector or a smaller, process-dedicated collector.
+However, many loading, unloading and processing applications in a feed and grain facility cannot be done in a closed environment.
+Colonna says when that’s the case, the standard’s alternate option is to use a hood or exhaust system, so rather than dust releasing into the air, it’s captured and taken to either a main, central dust collector or a smaller, dedicated collector.

 Kirt Boston, Industrial Air Filtration program manager for Donaldson Torit of Minneapolis, MN, says now more than ever, dust collectors are designed with safety in mind.